kubernetes/community/keps/sig-network/0031-20181017-kube-proxy-services-optional.md

 #### Overview

+In a cluster where a service is only accessed via other applications in the service mesh the work that kube-proxy does to program the proxy (e.g. iptables) for that service is duplicated and unused.
+The service mesh itself handles load balancing for the service VIP.
+This case is often true in the standard service mesh setup of utilizing ingress/egress gateways, such that services are not directly exposed outside the cluster.
+In this setup, application services rarely make use of other Service features such as externalIPs, external LB routing, nodePorts, externalTrafficPolicy, healthCheckNodePort, UDP, SCTP.
+We can optimize this cluster by giving kube-proxy a way to not have to perform the duplicate work for these services.

 It is important for overall scalability that kube-proxy does not receive data for Service/Endpoints objects that it is not going to affect.
 This can reduce load on the kube-proxy and the network by never receiving the updates in the first place.

 The proposal is to make this feature available by annotating the Service object with this label: `kube-proxy.kubernetes.io/disabled=true`.
 The associated Endpoints object will automatically inherit that label from the Service object as well.